OctopusDeploy/People/Support.md

 ### I write high quality responses quickly and with minimal oversight

-- I understand that Octopus is a complex product and that I will not have a total understanding of all areas.
+- I recognise Octopus is complex and I don't know everything about it, so I reach out for help in a timely and effective way when I need it.
 - I write well crafted, succinct and informative support responses with minimal coaching.
-- I have a good understanding of one area of Octopus, and can confidentaly answer support questions in this area.
+- I am gaining a good understanding of one area of Octopus, and can confidently answer support questions in this area.
-- I am learning to take the time to anticipate related issues and provide support before the customers knows it's needed.
+- I am learning to anticipate my customer's needs.
+I am learning how to explain a few steps at a time so the customer can continue after I have finished working for the day.
 - I am becoming proficient with my tools and the core building blocks used by our team.
+- I am learning to prioritise my workload.
-- I am learning to prioritise tickets and when to reach out for further assistance
+- I am learning to recognise when I need help, and how to do this in an effective and timely manner.
 - I am a self-managing team member, I make and keep my commitments using the privilege of flexibility wisely.

 ### I am recognised by my desire to learn and my motivation to improve